-The Bethel Child Development Center (CDC), a lab school for Bethel undergrad elementary education students taking classes toward their preprimary endorsement, is located in North Village.
+The Bethel Child Development Center (CDC), a lab school for Bethel undergrad elementary education students taking classes toward their pre-primary endorsement, is located in North Village.
 Several services are available to the seminary community through the center, including childcare for children ages six weeks to five years old.
 The CDC offers both part-time and full-time care.
 All seminary students receive a 20% tuition discount while attending classes.
-For more information on enrollment and tuition, please contact the CDC Assistant Director, Emily Wolff, at etw56243@bethel.edu or 651.357.6990.
+For more information on enrollment and tuition, please contact the CDC Director, Lakeisha Weems at I-weems@bethel.edu or 651.638.6147.